cristian0527/SEO-Week4-Project/README.md

  # 📘 Kairos: Academic Planner with Google Calendar & AI Integration

 **Kairos** is an intelligent productivity app that combines Google Calendar integration with AI-powered scheduling to help students and professionals plan their critical moments effectively.
+Be aware that this is our first sprint given a very small window to implement.
+Go to "Going Foward" section to see what's to come!

 ---